-While roses look wonderful sitting in a vase by the window or sprinkled on a bed for a special occasion, the benefits of roses go far beyond making women smile.
-When harvested and properly integrated into beauty products, rosehip oil brightens and moisturizes skin, and treats wrinkles, acne and even eczema for a timeless complexion.
+Roses look wonderful sitting in a vase by the window or sprinkled on a bed for a special occasion.
+However, the benefits of roses go far beyond making women smile.
+When harvested and properly integrated into beauty products, rosehip oil brightens and moisturizes skin, treats wrinkles, acne and even eczema for a timeless complexion.

 What Is Rosehip Oil?

-Rosehip oil is a pure plant oil that’s packed with rich, necessary antioxidants and nutrients that skin needs to be its most beautiful.
+Rosehip oil isn’t just another pure plant oil.
+It’s packed with rich, necessary antioxidants and nutrients that skin needs to be its most beautiful.
 Along with protecting against the natural elements of the world we live in, the high amount of linoleic acid can help counteract blemishes and acne.

-Rosehip oil is made from the seeds of rose hips, which are left behind after a rose flowered and dropped its petals.
-The oil is separated from the seeds and hips and then added to products for you to use in your daily routine.
+Rosehip oil is, you guessed it, made from the seeds of rose hips!
+These pieces are usually left behind after a rose blooms and dropped its petals.
+The oil strained from these plants is your ultimate skincare secret weapon!

-Packed with anti-inflammatory fatty acids and Vitamins A and C, rosehip oil works its way deep into skin to boost collagen production, which slows as we age.
-Collagen improves skin’s elasticity and reduces wrinkles, so the more we’re producing collagen, the younger skin looks.
+Packed with anti-inflammatory fatty acids and Vitamins A and C, rosehip oil boosts collagen production.
+Collagen improves skin’s elasticity and reduces wrinkles, so the more we’re producing collagen, the younger our skin looks.

 Protection from Age Spots

-Spots are an easy give away for a woman’s age, but years of glorious memories in the sun can make them inevitable.
-A powerful combination of Vitamin C and E found in rosehip oil fight free radicals that cause sun damage, thereby giving skin a more even complexion.
+Spots are an easy give away for a woman’s age.
+However, years of glorious memories in the sun can make them inevitable.
+By combining Vitamin C and E, rosehip oil fights the free radicals that cause sun damage.
+The result gradually gives skin a more even complexion.

-The two main ingredients in many moisturizers are fatty acids and water and rosehip oil is a wonderful alternative because it’s packed with fatty acids.
+The two main ingredients in most moisturizers are fatty acids and water.
+Rosehip oil is a wonderful alternative because it’s packed with fatty acids.
 Easily absorbed into skin, fatty acids help improve the appearance of fine lines and wrinkles by keeping skin moisturized and plump.

 Scar Treatment and Eczema

-Along with making skin look younger, rosehip oil can help improve the appearance of scarring from acne.
+Along with making skin look younger, rosehip oil can help improve the appearance of acne scars.
 Thanks to the inclusion of linoleic acid, hyperpigmentation in scars is reduced and vital lipids decrease tissue rigidity and size.

-While eczema is one of the most common skin conditions, knowing that there are plenty of people dealing with it doesn’t make the suffering any less miserable.
+Ezcema is another skin problem that rosehip can solve.
 A natural source of retinoic acid and Vitamin A, rosehip oil nourishes skin to help keep it soft and supple, a cornerstone of eczema care.

 What to Use?